travmonkey/nixos/README.md

 sudo nixos-rebuild switch --flake .#<hostname>
 ```

-This should switch you into my flake and backup your dotfiles if they aren't managed
+This should switch you into my flake and backup your dotfiles if they aren't
-by home-manager already.
+managed by home-manager already.

-Home you enjoy!
+Hope you enjoy!